Haixing-Hu/Haixing-Hu.github.io/_posts/programming/2013-09-20-how-to-use-mathjax-in-jekyll-generated-github-pages.md

 6. If you found error while typeseting math formula, try to escape some special characters.

-That's it.
+OK, that's all.
 Have fun with math!